 Tip: You may hear US records of border-crossers from Canada called “St. Albans lists,” because for many years the records were stored at an Immigration and Naturalization Services office in St. Albans, Vt.

 Accessing civil registrations varies with the province and territory.
 For example, the Nova Scotia Civil Registration Vital Records page has historical background about the province and its vital registration practices, and links to online Nova Scotia vital records databases both on FamilySearch and the Nova Scotia Historical Vital Statistics.
 You’ll also find links to the FamilySearch online catalog listings for microfilmed copies of the original civil registration records.
 If the microfilm has been digitized you will be able to view it at home or your local Family History Center or Affiliate Library.

 4. Généalogie Québec

-, which identifies itself as “The Genealogical Site of French America,” is a must for researching French-Canadian ancestry.
+Généalogie Québec, which identifies itself as “The Genealogical Site of French America,” is a must for researching French-Canadian ancestry.
 The online home of the Drouin Institute, it’s available in both English and French—but keep in mind that most, if not all, of the records here are in French.
-You can research the 42 million images and files with an annual, monthly or 24-hour-access subscription.
+You can research the 47 million images and files with an annual, monthly or 24-hour-access subscription.